daisy/ace/website/content/rules/html.md

 weight = 1
 +++

-Under the hood, most of the accessibility checks ran by Ace are powered by [aXe](https://github.com/dequelabs/axe-core), an engine for automated testing of HTML.
-Ace uses aXe's rules, with some modifications (described [here](#modifications)).
+Under the hood, most of the accessibility checks ran by Ace are powered by [Deque axe](https://github.com/dequelabs/axe-core), an engine for automated testing of HTML.
+Ace uses axe's rules, with some modifications (described [here](#modifications)).

 ## Rules

-Here is a list of aXe's rules used by Ace, taken from [their documentation](https://github.com/dequelabs/axe-core/blob/v4.1.1/doc/rule-descriptions.md):
+Here is a list of axe's rules used by Ace (see the full up to date documentation [in GitHub](https://github.com/daisy/axe-core/blob/v4.1.4_DAISY/doc/rule-descriptions.md) ):

 | Rule ID                                                                                                                          | Description                                                                                                   |
 | :------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------ |